neitzert/picard/README.md

 * Long-term stability is the goal, we dont care about short-term speed.

-* Where feasible, allow read/write operations—fallback to read-only if not.
+* Where feasible, allow read/write operations and fallback to read-only if not.